 - Comfortable Transport: Air-conditioned buses make the long 3-hour return journey more relaxing.

-- Ideal Timing: Afternoon and evening visits are perfect for avoiding busy daytime crowds and enjoying cooler temperatures.
+- Ideal Timing: Afternoon and evening visits are great for avoiding busy daytime crowds and enjoying cooler temperatures.

 A Closer Look at the Pamukkale Evening Tour from Marmaris